dlp-kdd/dlp-kdd.github.io/index.md

 ## Important Dates

-- Submission deadline: ~~May 20, 2020~~ ~~June 10, 2020~~  June 14, 2020 23:59 anywhere on earth (We extended the deadline due to current COVID-19 situation)
+- Submission deadline: May 10, 2021 23:59 anywhere on earth
-- Acceptance notification: ~~June 15, 2020~~ July 12, 2020.
+- Acceptance notification: June 10, 2021.
-- Workshop date: August 24, 2020 (San Diego Convention Center, San Diego, California USA)
+- Workshop date: August 10-14, 2021 (Virtual Conference)

-## Workshop Format and Schedule

-Half day.
-We would like to hold a half-day workshop in order to have enough new ground to cover invited academic and industry talks with a focus on many deep learning related areas.
-The tentative program schedule includes the following components:

-- Ten oral presentations from paper submissions for 15 minutes each
-- A poster session if there are lots of submissions for 45 minutes
-- Four invited talks with a mix of industry and academia for 1 hour each !
-A panel discussion with 45 minutes

 ## Topics of Interest
 Topics include but are not limited to deep learning based network architecture design, large scale deep learning training framework, high-performance online inference engine or toolkits that help breaking the black box of deep learning models, such as